roni-kreinin/turtlebot4_manual/software/sensors.md

 ## Create3

 The Create 3 comes with several sensors for safety, object detection, and odometry.
 For more information on the physical location of the sensors, read the Create 3 [Hardware Overview](https://iroboteducation.github.io/create3_docs/hw/overview/).
+Hazards detected by the robot are published to the */hazard_detection* topic, although some sensors also have their own individual topics

 ### Cliff

+The Create 3 has 4 cliff sensors located on the front half of the robot.
+These sensors measure the distance from the robot to the ground, and prevent the robot from falling off of cliffs.

 ### Bumper

+The bumper is used by the Create 3 to detect objects or walls that the robot has run in to.
+It can trigger reflexes to recoil from the object, or use the information to follow the wall.

 ### Wheeldrop

+The wheeldrop is the spring on which the Create 3 wheels sit.
+When the robot is lifted off of the ground, the spring is decompressed and the wheeldrop hazard is activated.

 ### IR Proximity

-### Slip
+The IR proxmity sensors are located on the front of the bumper and are used for the wall follow action.
+The sensor data can be viewed on the */ir_intensity* topic.

-### Stall
+### Slip and Stall

+Wheel slip and stall is also detected by the Create 3.
+The status can be viewed on the */slip_status* and */stall_status* topics.

 ### Kidnap

+The robot uses a fusion of sensor data to detect when it has been picked up and "kidnapped".
+Motors will be disabled in this state, and will re-enable when placed on the ground again.
+The */kidnap_status* topic shows the current kidnap state.